Know your Numbers

 You should hopefully be undergoing regular liver tests so your doctor can monitor your results and make sure your numbers are as close to normal as possible.

 The healthy ranges for ALP, bilirubin and albumin are considered to be:

-If your numbers change or don't fall within these healthy ranges, you should speak to your doctor about your PBC management plan.
-However, it is important to remember that PBC is different for everyone and healthy ranges can vary.
+If your numbers change or don’t fall within these ranges, you should speak to your doctor about your PBC management plan.
+It is important to remember that PBC is different for everyone, and healthy ranges can vary.